How can we reduce the inequitable consequences of climate change?

 Quantify human adaptability and identify technological solutions for resilience

-The Climate Group at emLab is analyzing the global effects of extreme temperatures on human health to better understand our capacity to adapt to and remain resilient in the face of new and challenging climate conditions.
+The Climate Solutions Group at emLab is analyzing the global effects of extreme temperatures on human health to better understand our capacity to adapt to and remain resilient in the face of new and challenging climate conditions.
 By quantifying the importance of adaptation, we can inform future decision-making about and private and public investment opportunities in the most promising sustainable technologies for supporting human adaptation to climate change.